 How do we know that HIV is the cause of AIDS?

 Because HIV infection is a serious condition that is incurable and usually develops into clinical AIDS which is frequently fatal, it would not be ethical to perform an experiment where a person was deliberately, knowingly infected with HIV to demonstrate the progression to clinical AIDS.
 However, there are multiple independent lines of evidence proving that HIV is the cause of AIDS by other means.
-For full details with references, see "The Evidence That HIV Causes AIDS" and "The Evidence That HIV Causes AIDS" among many other sources.
+For full details with references, see "The Evidence That HIV Causes AIDS" and "The Relationship Between Human Immunodeficiency Virus and Acquired Immunodeficiency Syndrome" among many other sources.
 Here are a few quick summaries:

 Course of the Disease in an Individual